Last modified: Aug 13, 2024

 Manually Precondition VW ID7

-If you have a home charging, a good option is to precondition the battery and cabin before driving when connected to the home charger.
+If you have home charging, a good option is to precondition the battery and cabin before driving while connected to the home charger.
+This way, you can start with a warm cabin and battery and a fully charged battery.
+Typically, the driver can start preconditioning from the infotainment system or car app.

 Manually Precondition VW ID7